clerk/javascript/integration/README.md

 ## Concepts

-### Secret keys
+### Instance keys

-The integration suite uses these keys to set environment variables.
+The integration suite uses [`presets/envs.ts`](../integration/presets/envs.ts) to create [environment configs](#environment-configs).
 It allows the suite to switch between Clerk instances and use third-party services to e.g. access emails.
+This way you can define environment variables and Clerk instance keys for each test suite.

+This is why you created the `.keys.json` file in the [initial setup](#initial-setup) step.
+Those secret and publishable keys are used to create environment configs.
+Inside GitHub actions these keys are provided through the `INTEGRATION_INSTANCE_KEYS` environment variable.

 Currently, we have two Clerk instances configured: